Romeo Doubs: Professional career

+2022

-Doubs was drafted by the Green Bay Packers in the fourth round (132nd overall) of the 2022 NFL Draft.
+Doubs was selected by the Green Bay Packers in the fourth round, 132nd overall, of the 2022 NFL draft.
 He signed his four-year rookie contract on May 26, 2022.

-2022

 Throughout his rookie training camp, Doubs reportedly impressed both teammates and coaches.
-On August 12, 2022, he scored the first Packers touchdown of the preseason on a 29-yard pass from fellow Mountain West Conference alum Jordan Love.
-The following week Doubs would catch another touchdown pass, adding to his preseason total.
+On August 12, he scored the first Packers touchdown of the preseason on a 29-yard pass from fellow Mountain West Conference alum Jordan Love.
+The following week, Doubs would catch another touchdown pass, adding to his preseason total.

-Doubs saw his first NFL action on September 11, 2022, in a Week 1 loss against the Minnesota Vikings, finishing with four catches for 37 yards.
-He had a breakout performance on September 25 during a Week 3 victory over the Tampa Bay Buccaneers, catching all eight of his targets for 73 yards and his first NFL touchdown, a five-yard reception from Aaron Rodgers.
+Doubs had his NFL debut in a Week 1 loss against the Minnesota Vikings, finishing with four catches for 37 yards.
+In Week 3, he had a breakout performance in a victory over the Tampa Bay Buccaneers, catching all eight of his targets for 73 yards and his first career touchdown, a five-yard reception from Aaron Rodgers.
 Doubs was named the Pepsi NFL Rookie of the Week for his play.
-The following week Doubs caught Rodgers' 500th career touchdown pass.
+The following week, Doubs caught Rodgers' 500th career touchdown pass.
 He was also part of a controversial non-catch on a potential go-ahead touchdown pass from Rodgers.
-On November 6, Doubs injured his ankle on the first play of the game.
-Doubs would miss four games, before returning on December 19.
-In his first game back, he led the team in receiving yards totaling five catches for 55 yards in a victory over the Los Angeles Rams.
+In Week 9, Doubs injured his ankle on the first play of the game, and missed the following four games.
+In his Week 15 return, he led the team in receiving yards, totaling five catches for 55 yards in a victory over the Los Angeles Rams.

-Doubs finished his rookie year with 42 receptions for 425 yards and three receiving touchdowns.
+Doubs finished his rookie year with 42 receptions for 425 yards and three receiving touchdowns, appearing in 13 games and seven starts.

+2023

+In Week 1 against the Chicago Bears, Doubs caught four passes for 26 yards and two receiving touchdowns during the 38–20 win.
+On September 24, Doubs caught the go-ahead touchdown, an eight-yard reception from Jordan Love, in a come-from-behind Week 3 victory against the New Orleans Saints.
+He finished the game with five receptions, for 73 yards, and a touchdown.
+He finished the 2023 season with 59 receptions for 674 yards and eight touchdowns.
+In the Wild Card Round against the Dallas Cowboys, he had six receptions for 151 yards and one touchdown in the 48–32 win.